DeVilhena-Paulo/DeVilhena-Paulo.github.io/index.md

 I'm a PhD student under the supervision of [François Pottier](http://gallium.inria.fr/~fpottier/).
-We are interested in devising methods for reasoning with rigour about computer programs: how to write a precise documentation of their behaviour and how to prove that such specification is met.
+We are interested in devising methods for reasoning with rigour about computer programs: how to write a precise documentation of their behaviour and how to prove that such a specification is met.
 In particular, we study programs that both manipulate the heap and alter the control flow through *effect handlers*, a new and exciting programming language construct.